-This is a sponsored post brought to you by Study.com.
-I am sharing my own opinions and past experience with CLEP.
+This collaboration is brought to you by Study.com and includes my own experience and opinions.

 During my high school years I did not plan to go to college so I took a two year stenographer’s course in high school to prepare to be a secretary.
 However…